Executive Advisor, IHPME/Gov/ L. Miin Alikhan Advisory Services

-Ashley Clerici is a health care enthusiast with a wide variety of experience in the fields of project and change management, strategy, operations, and business development.
-Ashley works for Roche Canada as an internal consultant where she is responsible for the design and implementation of large transformational initiatives that ultimately improve the corporate operations of the organization.
-Ashley has an Honours Bachelor of Science (HBSc.) degree, majoring in Biology and minoring in Chemistry from Wilfrid Laurier University and a Masters of Business Administration (MBA) from the Ivey Business School at Western University.
-Ashley is a certified Change Management Practitioner (PROSCI – ADKAR), a Certified Health Executive (CHE) with the Canadian College of Health Leaders, and a certified Project Management Professional with the Project Management Institute.
+Ashley Clerici is a management consultant with MNP LLP, where she leverages her experience and expertise to solve complex problems, to enable strategic decision-making, and to support growth and transformation.
+Ashley has an Honours Bachelor of Science (HBSc.) degree from Wilfrid Laurier University and a Masters of Business Administration (MBA) from the Ivey Business School at Western University.
+Ashley is a certified Change Management Practitioner (PROSCI – ADKAR), a Certified Health Executive (CHE) with the Canadian College of Health Leaders, and a certified Project Management Professional (PMP) with the Project Management Institute.
 In her spare time, Ashley enjoys spending time with her family, taking on new culinary challenges, and getting lost in new places.

 Dr. Rob Fowler is a critical care physician at Sunnybrook Hospital and Director of Clinical Epidemiology and Health Care Research at the Dalla Lana School of Public Health – Institute of Health Policy, Management and Evaluation.
 Rob’s academic interests include access and outcomes of care for critically ill patients and those near the end of life – in a global context.
 He has had clinical and academic roles in various outbreaks leading to critical illness – the 2003 Toronto SARS crisis, the 2009 influenza pandemic, the recent Middle East Respiratory Syndrome outbreak – and he was a clinical lead for the World Health Organization during the 2014 Ebola outbreak in West Africa.